mralaminahamed/phpstan-forminator-stubs/README.md

 composer require --dev mralaminahamed/forminator-stubs
 ```

-Alternatively you may download `forminator-stubs.php` directly.
+Alternatively you may download `forminator-stubs.stub` directly.

 ## Usage in PHPStan